Professor, Department of Electrical Engineering, IIT Kanpur, India

 Mohd Zainal Abidin Ab Kadir received his B.Eng. in Electrical and Electronic Engineering from Universiti Putra Malaysia (UPM) and Ph.D. degree in High Voltage Engineering from the University of Manchester, U.K. Currently, he is a Strategic Hire Professor at the Institute of Power Engineering (IPE), Universiti Tenaga Nasional (UNITEN) and a Professor at the Faculty of Engineering, Universiti Putra Malaysia.
 He is the Founding Director at the Centre for Electromagnetic and Lightning Protection Research (CELP), UPM which is regarded as the World Leader in Lightning Safety by the lightning community.
 He is also an IEEE Power & Energy Society (PES) Distinguished Lecturer in the field of lightning and high voltage engineering.
 To date he has authored and co-authored over 300 journal and conference papers.
 He has supervised 17 PhD and 35 MSc students and currently 26 PhD and 10 MSc are on their way.
 Professor Zainal is a Professional Engineer (PEng) and a Chartered Engineer (CEng), as well as a Senior Member of the Institute of Electrical & Electronics Engineers (IEEE).
 Currently, he is the Chairman of the National Mirror Committee of IEC TC 81 (Lightning Protection).
 Apart from that, he is the Local Convener of MNC-CIGRE C4 on System Technical Performance, Past Chair of IEEE Power & Energy Society Malaysia and a Member for various Working Groups.
 He is also an Advisory Board Member of the National Lightning Safety Institute (NLSI) USA, Research Advisor for the African Centre for Lightning and Electromagnetic (ACLE) and Advisor to many other government agencies such as Sustainable Energy Development Authority (SEDA) and the Energy Commission of Malaysia.
 His research interests include high voltage engineering, lightning protection, electromagnetic compatibility and power system transients.

-Senior Lecturer, Division of Engineering and Construction Management, School of Computing, Engineering and Mathematics, Western Sydney University, Australia.
+Senior Lecturer, School of Computing, Engineering and Mathematics, Western Sydney University, Australia.

 In this tutorial, an overview of the effective techniques for wireless power transmission (WPT) currently being utilised will be presented.
 Short-, medium- and long-range WPT technologies based on inductive coupling and radio-frequency (RF) principles (near-field and far-field) will be outlined.
 With the recent release of wirelessly rechargeable iPhone® and Samsung mobile phones, it is expected that the use of Qi standard rechargeable platforms in the consumer electronics market will rapidly expand.
 After describing the historical development of WPT technologies and techniques, we will focus on recent advances in WPT for implantable medical applications and structural health monitoring (SHM) applications.